realglobe-Inc/sugo-caller/README.md

 Tips
 ---------

-### Restrict the connecting interface
+### Restricting Connecting Interfaces

-Sometime you would like to make sure that the spot has right interface as expected.
+Sometime you would like to make sure that the spot has right interfaces as expected.

-You can pass a json schema to `expect` to options when accessing a interface.
+You can pass a JSON-Schema to `expect` option when accessing an interface.
 If the interface does not conform to the schema, it throws an error.

 ```javascript